-I.D./Version 9 Scope 1 28 July 2006 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
-Grid connected renewable electricity generation (cont) - 7.
-In the case of landfill gas, waste gas, wastewater treatment and agro-industries projects, recovered methane emissions are eligible under category III.D.
-If the recovered methane is used for electricity generation the baseline shall be calculated in accordance with paragraphs 6 or 7 below.
-If the recovered methane is used for heat generation it is eligible under category I.C. - 8.
-For a system where all generators use exclusively fuel oil and/or diesel fuel, the baseline is the annual kWh generated by the renewable unit times an emission coefficient for a modern diesel generating unit of the relevant capacity operating at optimal load as given in Table I.D.1.
-Table I.D.1 Emission factors for diesel generator systems (in kg CO2equ/kWh) for three different levels of load factor Cases: Mini-grid with 24 hour service i) Mini-grid with temporary service (4-6 hr/day) ii)Productive applications iii) Water pumps Mini-grid with storage Load factors [%] 25% 50% 100% <15 kW 2.4 1.4 1.2 >=15 <35 kW 1.9 1.3 1.1 >=35 <135 kW 1.3 1.0 1.0 >=135<200 kW 0.9 0.8 0.8 200 kW 0.8 0.8 0.8 ^{)} A conversion factor of 3.2 kg CO2 per kg of diesel has been used (following revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories) - 9.
-For all other systems, the baseline is the kWh produced by the renewable generating unit multiplied by an emission coefficient (measured in kg CO2equ/kWh) calculated in a transparent and conservative manner as: - (a) A combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) according to the procedures prescribed in the approved methodology ACM0002.
-Any of the four procedures to calculate the operating margin can be chosen, but the restrictions to use the Simple OM and the Average OM calculations must be considered; - (a) The average of the "approximate operating margin" and the "build margin", where: - (i) The "approximate operating margin" is the weighted average emissions (in kg CO2equ/kWh) of all generating sources serving the system, excluding hydro, geothermal, wind, low-cost biomass, nuclear and solar generation; ^{)} Figures are derived from fuel curves in the online manual of RETScreen International's PV 2000 model, downloadable from http://retscreen.net/ ^{)} default values
+UNFCCC Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
+Grid connected renewable electricity generation (cont) Table I.D.1 Emission factors for diesel generator systems (in kg CO2e/kWh) for three different levels of load factors Cases: Mini-grid with 24 hour service i) Mini-grid with temporary service (4-6 hr/day) ii)Productive applications iii) Water pumps Mini-grid with storage Load factors [%] 25% 50% 100% <15 kW 2.4 1.4 1.2 >=15 <35 kW 1.9 1.3 1.1 >=35 <135 kW 1.3 1.0 1.0 >=135<200 kW 0.9 0.8 0.8 $> 200 \text{ kW}^{}$ 0.8 0.8 0.8 ) A conversion factor of 3.2 kg CO_2 per kg of diesel has been used (following revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories) ) Figures are derived from fuel curves in the online manual of RETScreen International's PV 2000 model, downloadable from http://retscreen.net/ ) default values 10.
+For all other systems, the baseline is the kWh produced by the renewable generating unit multiplied by an emission coefficient (measured in kg CO_2e/kWh) calculated in a transparent and conservative manner as: (a) A combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) according to the procedures prescribed in the approved methodology ACM0002.
+Any of the four procedures to calculate the operating margin can be chosen, but the restrictions to use the Simple OM and the Average OM calculations must be considered OR (b) The weighted average emissions (in kg CO_2e/kWh) of the current generation mix.
+The data of the year in which project generation occurs must be used.
+Calculations must be based on data from an official source (where available)3 and made publicly available.
+3 Plant emission factors used for the calculation of emission factors should be obtained in the following priority: ^{1.} Acquired directly from the dispatch center or power producers, if available; or ^{2.} Calculated, if data on fuel type, fuel emission factor, fuel input and power output can be obtained for each plant;